 No, no airline will allow you to carry 2 babies on your lap.
-If you are flying with 2 or more children under 2, and they don't have their own seat, you cannot travel alone.
+If you are flying with two or more children under 2, and they don't have their own seat, you cannot travel alone.
 You will need to fly with another paying adult or to pay the airline to provide an escort.

 What about bassinets?
 Do you pay extra for those?

-Phew… Quite a lot to consider!
+As you can see, there's quite a lot to consider!

-However and wherever you're travelling, the key is to make sure you do your research on what your airline's infant charges and allowances are, and factor in all the costs – including whether it's worth paying a little more anyway for an additional seat to make the journey less stressful/more comfortable for you…
+However – and wherever – you're travelling, the key is to make sure you do your research on what your airline's infant charges and allowances are, and factor in all the costs – including whether it's worth paying a little more anyway for an additional seat to make the journey less stressful/more comfortable for you.

 Helen Wright is a travel writer and mum of 2.
 She has travelled around the world as a blogger, as well as writing for National Geographic Traveller, Lonely Planet, The Times, The Sun, Mirror, Marie Clare and Cosmopolitan